-FDP_ACC.1/Loader Subset access control - Loader
+FDP_ACC.1/Loader Subset access control - Loader Hierarchical to: No other components.
 Dependencies: FDP_ACF.1 Security attribute based access control.
 FDP_ACC.1.1/Loader The TSF shall enforce the Loader SFP on

-(1) the subjects Administrator user and the Download operator user,

-(2) the objects User data in the SOLID FLASHTM NVM memory of the TOE,
+(1) the subjects Administrator user and the Download operator user, (2) the objects User data in the SOLID FLASHTM NVM memory of the TOE,